CA (Writ) 143/2018

-All plant species observed in the island are native to Sri Lanka with a total number of 50 plant species, comprising one nationally endangered, two nationally vulnerable and four nationally near threatened plant species.
-The natural habitats observed in the island support a very rich biodiversity (Ex mangroves, coastal scrub, beach and beach associated vegetation).
+All plant species observed on the island are native to Sri Lanka with a total number of 50 plant species, comprising one nationally endangered, two nationally vulnerable and four nationally near threatened plant species.
+The natural habitats observed in the island support a very rich biodiversity (Ex:- mangroves, coastal scrub, beach and beach associated vegetation).

 Around March 2017, EFL learnt that a tourism project was carried out on Sallitivu islet in Vakarai under the name “Leisure and Pleasure Pristine Eco Culture.”
 Due to the high ecological sensitivity of the area, EFL contacted the Batticaloa representative of the Coast Conservation and Coastal Resource Management Department regarding the project and was informed that the project was yet to be approved.
 However, the then District Secretary of Batticaloa stated later on that the first stage of the project was almost complete and the approvals were already granted in June 2016 to continue the project.